Seminar

 Romani History Seminar

 Romani History Seminar convenes online on a bimonthly basis to discuss draft texts on Romani history, such as draft dissertation chapters, draft papers, and draft book chapters.
-Participants and invited discussants provide collective, constructively critical, and collegial feedback to authors of draft texts in a moderated, workshop-like 90-minute seminar.
-Each seminar aims to support individual authors on their path towards revising and publishing their texts.
+Participants and invited discussants provide collective, constructively critical, and collegial feedback to the authors in a workshop-like 90-minute seminar.
+Each seminar session aims to support individual authors on their path towards revising and publishing their texts.
 Contributions from doctoral students and early career scholars are particularly welcome.

-Invites and registration links are distributed via the Prague Center for Romani History's newsletter.
+Invites and registration links to individual seminars are distributed via the Prague Center for Romani History's newsletter.
 Please subscribe below.

-To submit your draft text or address any questions you have, contact the organizers Renata Berkyová (berkyova@usd.cas.cz) and Vita Zalar (vita.zalar@eui.eu).
+To submit your draft text or address any questions you have, contact the organizers Marko Pecak (CEU) and Vita Zalar (EUI) at romanihistories@ff.cuni.cz.

 PZ8 7505